Why do I want to represent you in Hartford?

 During the last forty years of the twentieth century, Connecticut was largely successful in converting to a “modern,” post-industrial economy, but many of us have watched in shock as sustainable fiscal policies have given way to massive accumulations of debt.
 As the dollar was devalued and the cost of essential services increased in real terms, as the cost of debt-service increased, as our infrastructure aged and our youngest and brightest left the state in search of opportunity, we lost sight of some essential habits that contributed to our success.

 When asked why, I respond that my life experience has demonstrated that many of those essential habits are necessary and are as relevant and valuable today as they were during Connecticut’s expansion through most of the 20th century.
-My professional experience in insurance and finance give me insight and knowledge that, if I’m allowed to participate in the discussion, will provide value to Connecticut’s residents.
+My professional experience in insurance and finance gives me insight and knowledge that, if I’m allowed to continue participating in the discussion, will provide value to Connecticut’s residents.
 When asked why, I respond that when I had options and the ability to make a home outside Connecticut, I CHOSE to move back to Litchfield and build a life here, near family, among friends, so I had the OPPORTUNITY to participate in a vibrant economy.

 Connecticut is my home.
 I want to be part of the engine that drives improvement, that provides future generations with the same opportunities to enjoy the quality of life my family and I have enjoyed.
-Lynne, my wife and equally committed and energetic companion and friend, and I have five children and seven grandchildren.
+Lynne, my wife and equally committed and energetic companion and friend, and I have five children and nine grandchildren.
 We have always been active in our community.
 Serving the people of the 66th District by representing their interests in Hartford is one way I can repay all the people who have helped us build a life here.

 I am David T. Wilson, and I will represent YOU in Hartford.